tlawand/FINTECH-Project-01/README.md

 * commercial real estate (corey)
 * retail (louis)

+## Datasets used
+* Bureau of Labor Statistics API (for unemployment data)
+*

-## Tools and datasets used
+## Tools used
-_TBD_
+* Python libraries:
+ * Pandas (for dataframes and analysis)
+ * Numpy
+ * PyViz libraries (for vizualization)
+* Alpaca/Quandl API's for stock data
+* HTML/CSS + JavaScript or Django for dashboard (optional)

 ## Questions
-1. How has the COVID-19 pandemic affected the US economy and markets?
+1. How has the COVID-19 pandemic affected the US economy and the financial markets?
 2. Out of the three sectors we've chosen (technology, commercial real estate, and retail), which sector has been hit the most?
 And which one has benefited the most (if any)?
 3. Which (publicly listed) companies have gained the most from the COVID-19 pandemic?
 And which have lost the most?
 4. If we were to pick one of the top 5 performers and one of the bottom 5 performers from each sector we're examining, what is the range of their expected price in 5 years for a 90% confidence interval? (based on historical data for the past _20 years_ if available)

+## Process
+1. Collecting data
+2. Create data frames to perform basic financial analysis
+ * moving averages
+ * standard deviation
+ * average returns
+ * sharpe ratios
+3. Visualizing data
+4. Present data in dashboard

 ## Project outline